 It was in 2009 in Quebec’s Laurentian Mountains that his first hat impressed.
 This was during a travel writing assignment to a very cold place where he wore an outlandish hat he had made from an upcycled 1920s fox stole.
 Skiers loved it.
 As unfathomable and inexplicable as it still sounds, a career swerve was in prospect.

 He began teaching himself to hand-block hats and seamlessly stopped writing and became a milliner.
 Two years later, this emerging business received a considerable leg-up when Alice Temperley commissioned twenty oversized hats for her AW12 collection at London Fashion Week.

 Today, he has an astonishingly beautiful range of bespoke and ready-to-wear designs covered in a myriad of ravishing fabrics.
 His meticulously-constructed pieces exude luminous charisma and a sense of mischief that women with an individual sense of style appreciate.

-Jonny Beardsall spent the 1980s in the Army then worked in racing where he was an amateur jockey for several seasons.
-A lover of wilderness adventures and an inveterate traveller he went into freelance journalism in the mid-1990s.
-He has written extensively for the Daily and Sunday Telegraph and for some years he wrote a countryside column in Weekend Telegraph.
+Jonny spent the 1980s in the Army then worked in racing where he rode as an amateur for several seasons.
+A lover of wilderness adventures and an inveterate traveller he became a journalist in the mid 1990s.
+He has written extensively for Telegraph Magazine and House & Garden.